marigold-dev/training-nft-4/README.md

 Click on the sub-menu entry

-You are owner of this bottle so you can create an offer on it
+You are the owner of this bottle so you can create an offer on it

 - Enter a quantity
 - Enter a price offer